karstenw/nodebox-pyobjc/README.md

 The adapted Nodebox library is available here: [Library](https://github.com/karstenw/Library).
-Download as zip and unpack the contents into ~/Library/Application Support/NodeBox.
+Download as zip, unpack, rename to 'NodeBox' and move it to ~/Library/Application Support/.

 Latest changes